Optimal Scheduling for Interference Mitigation by Range Information: Introduction

-We will demonstrate the methods using a simple 3 node network shown in Fig. \ref{fig:p2p}.
-This will aid us in explaining the algorithms clearly.
-Subsequently, we will demonstrate the performance of the proposed methods in different network topologies of varied sizes.
-We use the report cycle, $\TR$, as a metric to assess performance, where the objective is to minimize this parameter.
 The rest of the paper is organized as follows: In Section \ref{sec:sys-model}, we discuss the system model and formulate the problem.
 In Section \ref{sec:ALG}, we propose algorithms which exploit the range information to provide efficient communication between nodes.
 In Section \ref{sec:sync}, we study the effect of synchronization and range errors on the proposed algorithms.
 In Section \ref{sec:cdma}, we compare the effective bitrate per sensor, $R_s$, of the proposed algorithms with the code division multiple access (CDMA) approach.
 In Section \ref{sec:SS}, we evaluate the proposed methods for a large number of nodes with different topologies and demonstrate the performance gain of utilizing the range information.
 Finally, in Section \ref{sec:con} we discuss the conclusions.